failk8s/failk8s-operator/README.md

 metadata:
   name: registry-credentials
 spec:
-  secrets:
+  rules:
+  - sourceSecret:
-  - name: registry-credentials
+      name: registry-credentials
       namespace: registry
     targetNamespaces:
       labelSelector:
         matchLabels:
           developer-namespace: "yes"
 ```

-The ``secrets`` property is a list, so rules for more than one secret
+The ``rules`` property is a list, so rules for more than one rule
 can technically be specified in the one custom resource.